How to Trademark a Logo in the USA?(2023)

 Monitoring after the issuance of trademark

-Obtaining a trademark from USPTO doesn’t mean that work has been completed.
-To ensure that the trademark is not misused by anyone, it is important to do a Trademark Watch.
-This is a continuous and intensive ongoing work which requires the specialization of specialized attorneys and companies.
-The main role of these specialized individuals is to constantly check the status of the trademark and ensure that there is no unauthorized use of the trademark or any application for the registration of a similar trademark.
-In case such a situation arises, these specialists immediately send a cease and desist letter to the concerned individual and USPTO.
+The primary role of these specialized individuals is to constantly check the status of the trademark and ensure that there is no unauthorized use of the trademark or any application for the registration of a similar trademark.
+If such a situation arises, these specialists immediately send a cease and desist letter to the concerned individual and USPTO.

-What are the Benefits of Registering a Logo with USPTO?
+What are the benefits of registering a Logo with USPTO?

 The following are some benefits of registering a logo with USPTO: